bbauska/meta-react-basics/README.md

 </div>
 ```

-All of these approaches also work for conditionally specifying
+<p>All of these approaches also work for conditionally specifying
 attributes.
 If you're unfamiliar with some of this JavaScript syntax,
-you can start by always using if...else.
+you can start by always using if...else.</p>

 <h3>Rendering lists</h3>

-You will rely on JavaScript features like <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for">for loop</a>
+<p>You will rely on JavaScript features like
+<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for">for loop</a>
 and the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map">array map()
-function</a> to render lists of components.
+function</a> to render lists of components.</p>

-For example, let's say you have an array of products:
+<p>For example, let's say you have an array of products:</p>

 ```
 const products = [